microsoft/sudo/README.md

 ## Relationship to `sudo` on Unix/Linux

-Obviously, everything about permissions and the command line experience is different between Windows and Linux.
+Everything about permissions and the command line experience is different between Windows and Linux.
 This project is not a fork of the Unix/Linux `sudo` project, nor is it a port of that `sudo` project.
 Instead, Sudo for Windows is a Windows-specific implementation of the `sudo` concept.